parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Patch.top.BCPressure.Cycle   Constant

-This key specifies the name of the solid on which the reference patch for the **DirEquilRefPatch** boundary condition data is given.
+*string* **Patch.\ *patch_name*.BCPressure.RefGeom** no default This key specifies the name of the solid on which the reference patch for the **DirEquilRefPatch** boundary condition data is given.
 Care should be taken to make sure the correct solid is specified in cases of layered domains.
-Example Useage:

 .. container:: list